Cooperative Education (Co-op)

 Co-op Class

 You will be registered for a 1- or 2-credit course delivered on Canvas by an instructor from MTU career services.
-The course requires online discussions, written assignments, evaluations, and a final report.
+The course requires online discussions, written reflections, evaluations, a report, and a final portfolio.
 These courses are offered fall, spring, and summer semesters for undergraduate and graduate students.
 The summer semester includes options for the full summer, track A (first half), and track B (second half).
 If your co-op extends over more than one term, you can choose to take the course in any term.
 You must successfully complete the co-op course in order to receive credit and in order to be eligible to participate in another co-op.

 What to expect on co-op